Erik Lamela looks set to leave Tottenham Hotspur this summer, which would finally close the chapter on the club’s ‘Spurs seven’ era.

 The football world thought they’d heard the last of Paulinho, but the Brazilian resurrected his career in the Chinese Super League, impressing to such an extent that La Liga giants Barcelona acquired his services in 2017.
 He played a key part as Barca clinched a domestic double in 2017/18 and returned to East Asia the following year.
 The 32-year-old recently signed for Al-Ahli in the Saudi Pro League.

 When Spurs splashed out a club-record £26m on fully-fledged Spain international Roberto Soldado, fans thought they were getting the real McCoy, everything that Harry Kane is now – and possibly even more.

 As it turns out, like Paulinho, the ex-Valencia marksman would go on to prove a very expensive flop in north London.
 The 12-time Spain international struggled to live up to his lofty price tag and netted a quite measly seven goals in 52 Premier League games – four of those were penalties.

 Villarreal eventually offered the Spaniard an escape hatch in 2015 but he never went on to rediscover the form that saw him net 81 goals in 141 games for Valencia, leaving for Fenerbahce after two seasons.
-He joined Granada in the summer, where he’s so far bagged two goals in 23 La Liga games.
+He joined Granada in 2019, and has since moved to Levante.

 Nacer Chadli spent three years under three different managers at Spurs, all with varying degrees of success.
 Under Villas-Boas he was an unmitigated flop following his £7m move, and things only slightly improved with Sherwood at the helm.
 However, it would take Pochettino coming in before Chadli really began to showcase his exploits in the final third.